Johnson Controls to buy Air Distribution Technologies for $1.6 billion

 Upon closing of the proposed deal with Johnson Controls in July, CPPIB expects to receive proceeds of about $1 billion.

-The transaction comes just days after CPPIB and Canadian private equity firm Onex Corp agreed to sell industrial conglomerate Gates Corp to private equity firm Blackstone Group LP for $5.4 billion.
+The transaction comes just days after CPPIB and Canadian private equity firm Onex Corp OCX.TO agreed to sell industrial conglomerate Gates Corp to private equity firm Blackstone Group LP (BX.N) for $5.4 billion.

 Auto-parts and building-products maker Gates is a division of Tomkins, which Onex and CPPIB jointly bought in 2010 for about $5 billion.
 That sale is also expected to close later this year, the companies said in early April.

-CPPIB, one of Canada's top pension fund managers with more than C$192.8 billion (104 billion pounds) in assets under management, said the sale of Air Distribution Technologies remains subject to customary closing conditions and regulatory approvals.
+CPPIB, one of Canada's top pension fund managers with more than C$192.8 billion ($176 billion) in assets under management, said the sale of Air Distribution Technologies remains subject to customary closing conditions and regulatory approvals.

 Johnson Controls was advised by Goldman Sachs on strategic and financial aspects of the transaction, while Cleary Gottlieb Steen & Hamilton acted as its as legal representatives.